-The Women with Wings Foundation is a teaching non-profit that bridges the gap between the science and technology of medicine and patient care.
-The Foundation uses all forms of art to inspire cancer patients, and others, to heal emotionally, spiritually and physically.
-Discovering one's creative instincts brings Joy, Faith and Hope to the healing process.
+The Women with Wings Foundation is a teaching non-profit and 501 (c)(3) recognized organization that bridges the gap between the science and technology of medicine and holistic patient care by offering healing arts programs, products and services that can easily be integrated into a provider's existing protocol.
+Our products and services use all forms of art to inspire cancer, chronic pain patients and their families to heal emotionally, spiritually and physically.
+Discovering one's creative instincts brings empowerment, joy, faith and hope to the healing process.

 I recently attended the AIHM (American Integrative Health and Medicine) Conference in San Diego, CA. Tremendous speakers, tremendous energy and information shared.
 Over the course of the next several weeks, I will be highlighting research and ideas from prominent doctors, nurses, researchers and health specialists.

 This particular talk was about Men's Health by Myles Spar, MD, MPH.
 Men need unique messaging from their doctors in order for them to pay attention and respond.
 Of the top 10 causes of death in the US, men are "winning" in 9 of them; these causes of death are, for the most part, preventable.

 A word that comes up for many people is gratitude.
 Gratitude can change you and your experience of pain.
 I’ve seen this happen with the chronic pain patients I’ve worked with.
 They embrace their situation and give thanks for the opportunity to realize what is important in their lives.
 Being grateful opens you up to grace or being in a state of grace.
 Gratitude also allows you to recognize that there is goodness in your life and that this goodness is often due to the actions of others — friends, family, doctors and their staff.